 Alexis De Tocqueville’s comment that ‘associational democracy’ defines American society may be in peril, as recent data indicates.
 With growing inequality, a state of anxiety and increasing individualism, we may be facing a new era where the role of philanthropy may have to be reexamined.
 With growing online giving, emergence of creative models of philanthropy and more business-like thinking in the field, with ‘philanthrocapitalism’ and social impact investment growing in a big way, the future may look different for philanthropists.

 What is the landscape of giving towards youth issues?
-A recent report by the Foundation Center (Scanning the Landscape of Youth Philanthropy, Washington, D.C., 2014) states there were “close to 900 grants between 2001 and 2013 awarded by over 70 community, private, family, and corporate foundations to support youth grant making programs.”
+A report by the Foundation Center (Scanning the Landscape of Youth Philanthropy, Washington, D.C., 2014) states there were “close to 900 grants between 2001 and 2013 awarded by over 70 community, private, family, and corporate foundations to support youth grant making programs.”
 The grants went to over 42 states and 14 countries, for issues from leadership development to community development.
 With the economic recession of 2008 disproportionately impacting the youth, who are the future of our country, this demographic has been re-discovered by popular media and some academics.
 The report also points out a global increased focus on youth.
 In the Arab Spring, there was a new discourse on the opportunity gap for youth in the 22 Arab countries, although this continues to be an important challenge for them.
 American foundations and philanthropists have also been working to help address this gap in a limited way.
 But the bigger issue, I would argue, is that of the society we live in.
 Without opportunities around us, philanthropy by itself can achieve little.

-A new book by sociologist Robert Putnam (Our Kids: The American Dream in Crisis, Simon and Schuster, 2015) argues that the American dream is at risk because the opportunity gap between those who are poor and those who are not is at its highest.
+A book by sociologist Robert Putnam (Our Kids: The American Dream in Crisis, Simon and Schuster, 2015) argues that the American dream is at risk because the opportunity gap between those who are poor and those who are not is at its highest.
 Putnam, best known for his book Bowling Alone, which warned about the dangers of decreasing associationalism and social capital, again cautions that we are not paying enough attention to the poorer kids amidst us.
 Putnam calls for all Americans to invest in the future of our kids, both rich and poor, through public school systems and related mechanisms that could have a disproportionate impact on how future generations perceive opportunity.
 This is where philanthropy can work with existing public and private initiatives to effect change.

 Transferring the values of philanthropy